delphix/dxhooks/README.md

 It is written in shell and easily adaptable by DBAs.

-## What's new

-Please check a [change log](https://github.com/delphix/dxhooks/blob/master/CHANGELOG.md) for list of changes.

 ## How to get started

 Check a [documentation](https://github.com/delphix/dxhooks/wiki) for more details